radian-software/mla-tex/README.md

 providing the `[justify]` documentclass option.

 You can use [Tinos] for the main font rather than Times New Roman by providing the `[tinos]` documentclass option.
-This options only matters if you are using an OpenType-aware engine; compilation with PDFTeX will always use the [New TX font].
+This option only has an effect if you are using an OpenType-aware engine such as [XeTeX] (recommended); compilation with PDFTeX will instead always use the [New TX font].

 You can prevent the Works Cited from being placed on a new page by providing the `[workscitedsamepage]` documentclass option.